 Today’s Christians fail miserably at making disciples

-One thing that Christians fail miserably at is in the area of discipleship.
+One thing that Christians fail miserably at is in the area of making disciples.
 They fail to disciple new Christians.
-They probably “drop the ball” because they were never discipled themselves.
+The “ball” is “dropped because they are never discipled in the first place.
 When you disciple someone, you take them under your wing and show them how to live a Christian life.
 You don’t teach them.
 You show them.
 The byproduct of accompaniment is they inherently learn.
 In a sense, you don’t become their teacher.
 You become their example.
-If Christians are to be discipled, this is a very necessary element to their spiritual growth.
+Being discipled is a very necessary element to the spiritual growth of a Christian.
 Otherwise, you have a bunch of heady, “high minded” spiritual children filling the shoes of a battle hardened veteran.
 Children acting like adults, are not adults.

 A soul winning church that does not make disciples, ends up like the first Jerusalem church.
 They stay at home and don’t go out to do anything.
 Only 1% of Christians today make even one disciple.
 Why is it that we are dragging our feet in this area?
 I believe it is because churches are not aware of the importance of discipleship.
 As you look at most churches, their entire discipleship program is contained in a series of 10 or 12 targeted sermons.
-A new convert is taught that once they have gone through the classes, that they have been discipled.
+A new convert is taught they have been discipled once they have gone through the classes.
 Unfortunately, a ten step program of discipleship will not do it.
 It really takes a lifetime.
 Nor does going through a little booklet make person a disciple of Jesus Christ.

 2 Timothy 2:2 says, “And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.